MicrosoftDocs/entra-docs/docs/architecture/sse-deployment-guide-internet-access.md

    [ ![Screenshot of Global Secure Access System Tray options, Pause.](media/sse-deployment-guide-internet-access/global-secure-access-client-options-pause.png)](media/sse-deployment-guide-internet-access/global-secure-access-client-options-pause.png#lightbox)

 1. After confirmation notification appears, open the previously blocked site to confirm restored access.
-Functioinality to access the GSA client menu is administratively controllable when the product moves to General Availability.
+Functionality to access the GSA client menu is administratively controllable when the product moves to General Availability.

 ### View activity in the traffic log